ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 As we mentioned the benchmark profiler can generate different reports.
 For each report there is an entry in the config, that decide if we want or not to generate the report ( if enable:True the report is generated, if enable:False, then the report is skipped).
 Some reports have additional keys:

 - For the time report, we can also control the length/verbosity of the report.
-If verbose: True, the report will provide a more concise set of actions while if False, the report will include the full list of profiled actions.
+If `verbose: True`, the report will provide a more concise set of actions while if False, the report will include the full list of profiled actions.
 See Time Report section for more information
 - In the case of the memory report, aside from the summary statistics the MemoryProfiler can also provide some additional insights that include memory traces and memory timeline, those can be switched on by settings extra_plots entry.
-Additional config entries, warmup, steps and track_rank0_only provide more control regarding the generation of the memory timeline and traces and are explained in the memory profiler section.
+Additional config entries, warmup, steps and `track_rank0_only` provide more control regarding the generation of the memory timeline and traces and are explained in the memory profiler section.
 - For the (memory) snapshot, we can also control the length/verbosity of the report.
-If verbose: True, the report will provide a more concise set of actions while if False, the report will include the full list of profiled actions.
+If `verbose: True`, the report will provide a more concise set of actions while if False, the report will include the full list of profiled actions.
 See Time Report section for more information

 .. figure:: ../images/profiler/anemoi_profiler_config.png
    :alt: AnemoiProfiler Config Settings